mmikowski/hi_score/README.md

   google-chrome http://localhost:8080/build/latest/dist
 ```

-The `xhi build,dev_start` command installs vendor assets; copies, configures, and patches vendor files for development; configures and starts an HTTP server; lints code with ESLint and other checkes, lists TODO items for developer review; runs all regression test suites in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and packages a distribution with a unique build number containing multiple applications.
+The `xhi build,dev_start` command installs vendor assets; copies, configures, and patches vendor files for development; configures and starts an HTTP server; lints code with ESLint and other checks, lists TODO items for developer review; runs all regression test suites in `test.d`; calculates and reports test coverage; minimizes, obsfucates, and creates a unique distribution directory containing multiple applications.
+The latest build can always be found in `build/latest/dist`.

 There are now three example applications to inspect.
-Two (`app-ex01.html` and `app-ex02.html`) are
-simple applications that use the default libraries.
-Typebomb2 is the latest addition and it is far from trivial.

-We encourage you to use the Chrome developer tools to inspect the CSS, the DOM, and the JavaScript.
+Two (`app-ex01.html` and `app-ex02.html`) are quite simple.
+The third, Typebomb2 (`app-tb02.html`). is the latest addition and it is far less trivial.
+Use the Chrome developer tools to inspect the CSS, the DOM, and the JavaScript.
 Notice how CSS classes are obsfucated and namespaced.
+A snapshot of the Typebomb2 game in action is shown below.

+![Typebomb2][_0B]

 ---
 ## Key benefits